 Budget is about 120.000 to 200.000 VND per day or 800.000 to 1.200.000 VND for monthly rental.
 It depends on your motorbike preference.

-Note that motorbikes rental prices in popular tourist destinations in Hanoi are higher compared to less touristy areas.
+Note that motorbikes rental prices in popular tourist destinations in Hung Yen are higher compared to less touristy areas.
 If you plan to rent a scooter in Phuket, I recommend getting a bigger Motorbikes than 50cc.

 I recommend renting a scooter from a scooter rental that looks trustworthy.
 Renting a scooter from your hotel is a good option although it will cost you more.
 But as we’re talking about a few dollars difference, it is a less risky option than to rent from a business that looks suspicious.

-It is not difficult to rent a motorbike in Hanoi or any other Vietnam city.
+It is not difficult to rent a motorbike in Hung Yen or any other Vietnam city.
 There are several variants:

 small hotels and hotels.